 Crazy Love by Francis Chan is on my kindle app and I am slowly reading this book while waiting in various lines and offices.

 Ruthless Grace by Brennan Manning was mentioned by my mentor recently and I found it at the library.
 Brennan Manning has a way of sharing his life with Christ that breaks it down in ways that I relate so well.
 His books are always slow reads, as I like to roll his words around and hold them up to the Gospel.
 I think it is really good to get outside the Christian vocabulary, and really have to think through what is said.
-For example in the few chapter of this book I have been challenged with the idea that the need for clarity from God is a holdout from trust.
+For example in the first few chapters of this book I have been challenged with the idea that the need for clarity from God is a holdout from trust.

 Reading in April has been a delightful return to some favorites for bedtime reading with my grand daughter when I get the opportunity.
 It has also be a month of unfinished reading.
 And I am good with that.